Skip to main content

 Prestige

 In general, the UC schools are considerably more prestigious than their Cal State counterparts.
-UC Berkeley and UCLA are considered among the top institutions of higher education in the country while other UC Schools lay claim to other best-of titles, for example, UC Davis (the ninth-best college for Agriculture in the U.S.), UC Irvine (ranked among the nation’s best Hispanic-Serving Institutions), and UC Santa Barbara (one of the country’s top party schools).
+UC Berkeley and UCLA are considered among the top institutions of higher education in the country, while other UC Schools lay claim to other best-of titles—for example, UC Davis (the 14th-best college for Agricultural Sciences in the U.S.), UC Irvine (ranked among the nation’s best public universities), and UC Santa Barbara (one of the country’s top party schools).

-Although the UC schools on average outrank Cal State schools in CollegeVine’s rankings, many of the system’s schools place highly overall.
-This includes Cal Poly San Luis Obispo, which is positioned at number 132 on our list and ahead of four of the UC institutions.
+Although on average, the UC schools outrank Cal State schools in CollegeVine’s rankings, many of the CSU system schools place highly overall.
+Notable CSU institutions include Cal Poly San Luis Obispo, which is positioned at number 132 on our list, ahead of four of the UC institutions.

 CollegeVine’s rankings are based on a variety of factors, including school quality, outcomes, and return on investment (ROI).
 Also considered in our evaluations are retention rate, selectivity, endowment per student, student-faculty ratio, median earnings, and cost of attendance.